gabriel-ruiz/scorelingam/README.md

         -   <a href="#data-matrix-with-n5000-1"
             id="toc-data-matrix-with-n5000-1">Data matrix with <span
             class="math inline"><em>n</em> = 5000</span></a>
-    -   <a href="#obtain-an-estimated-ordering-and-time-the-algorithm"
+    -   <a href="#obtain-a-topological-ordering-estimate-and-time-the-algorithm"
-        id="toc-obtain-an-estimated-ordering-and-time-the-algorithm">Obtain an
+        id="toc-obtain-a-topological-ordering-estimate-and-time-the-algorithm">Obtain
-        estimated ordering and time the algorithm</a>
+        a topological ordering estimate and time the algorithm</a>
     -   <a href="#check-accuracy-of-estimated-ordering"
         id="toc-check-accuracy-of-estimated-ordering">Check accuracy of
         estimated ordering</a>